hcfp/Computing-Notes/Computing Notes.md

 ### Binary expression trees

-- An expression cna be expressed as a tree
+- An expression can be expressed as a tree
 - An in-order traversal will give the infix expression
 - A post-order traversal will give the postfix expression